 - Right to Inspect and Copy.
-You have the right to civil, criminal, or administrative action or proceeding; and treatment records maintained by Health Services that is subject to the Clinical Laboratory Improvement Amendments of 1988.
+You have the right to civil, criminal, or administrative action or proceeding; and treatment records maintained by Health Care that is subject to the Clinical Laboratory Improvement Amendments of 1988.

 To inspect or obtain a copy of your treatment records contained in a designated record set, please submit a request in writing to Syracuse University Barnes Center at The Arch 150 Sims Drive, Syracuse, N.Y.
 13244.
 If you request a copy of your record set, we may charge a fee for the costs of copying, mailing or other supplies we use to fulfill your request.
 The standard fee is $0.75 per page and must generally be paid before or at the time we provide you with copies of your treatment records.
-Health Services will respond to your request for inspection of records within 10 days, and will respond to requests for copies within 30 days if the information is located within our facility.
-If Health Services needs additional time to respond to your request for copies, we will notify you in writing within the time frame above to explain the reason(s) for such delay and when you can expect to have a final answer to your request.
-Under certain circumstances, Health Services may deny your request to inspect or obtain a copy of your treatment records.
+Health Care will respond to your request for inspection of records within 10 days, and will respond to requests for copies within 30 days if the information is located within our facility.
+If Health Care needs additional time to respond to your request for copies, we will notify you in writing within the time frame above to explain the reason(s) for such delay and when you can expect to have a final answer to your request.
+Under certain circumstances, Health Care may deny your request to inspect or obtain a copy of your treatment records.
 If your request for inspection is denied, we will provide you with a written notice explaining our reasons for such denial, and will include a complete description of your rights to have the decision reviewed and how you can exercise those rights.

 - is not part of the designated record set;